jarenal/wait4mongodb/README.md

 # wait4MongoDB

 A little NodeJS module that will execute a task as soon MongoDB is ready.
+Very useful for multi container environments like Docker Compose.

 ## Installing